EdLack/EdLack.github.io/README.md

       </td>
       <td>
         From the start screen, pressing F11 will not resize the game, doing so once the game has started however, will resize the screen correctly.
-Pressing F11 again does not revert the screen size
       </td>
       <td>Fail</td>
     </tr>